openmv/openmv-doc/docs/_sources/openmvcam/quickref.rst.txt

 ---------------------------------

 All OpenMV Cams can use the `machine` module to control the camera hardware.
-Please refer to the pinout image for which SPI/I2C/UART/CAN/PWM/TIMER channels are avialable on what I/O pins.
+Please refer to the pinout image for which SPI/I2C/UART/CAN/PWM/TIMER channels are available on what I/O pins.

 Delay and timing
 ^^^^^^^^^^^^^^^^